 From Port Angeles to Elma it is mostly rural riding with light traffic.
 South of Forks is one of the most scenic areas of the route, with incredible views and ample opportunities to explore the shorelines from the beach parking lots.
 Once in Elma, you have two options, to head north and finish the loop in Port Townsend via the 111-mile Sound Alternate or continue east on section two toward Mt.
 Rainier National Park for the larger loop across central Washington.

-The Sound Alternate is a mostly rural connection back to Port Townsend that includes a spur to Bremerton, with an option for a ferry to Seattle.
-Whidbey Island is home to a thriving artist community as well as an active naval base just north of Silverdale.
+The Sound Alternate is a mostly rural connection back to Port Townsend that includes a spur to Bremerton, with an option for a ferry to downtown Seattle.
+The Kitsap Peninsula has an active naval base just north of Silverdale.
 Off route several miles east is the town of Poulsbo.
 They proudly celebrate their rich, Norwegian heritage from the vibrant waterfront park to the shopping district with a wide array of delicious baked goods.